lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 shared secret (SS) for the recipient as follows:

 >
 1\.
-Decrypt the the ciphertext with the recipient's RSA private key to obtain the random integer z:
+Decrypt the ciphertext with the recipient's RSA private key to obtain the random integer z:

 ~~~